-The old church, which was being used as a private residence at the time, was earmarked for demolition for home units, so I rallied the troops together to save the building.
+The old church, which was being used as a private residence at the time, was earmarked for demolition for home units, so the troops were rallied together to save the building.

 Ray Brown suggested we relocate the building to the Illawarra Grevillea Park.
-After approaching the developer, who was glad to get rid of the building, gaining the relevant permissions, we removed the old church’s roof, acquired the services of a crane, and had the weatherboard building lifted and placed on a low-loader.
+After approaching the developer – who was glad to get rid of the building and gaining the relevant permissions – we removed the old church’s roof, acquired the services of a crane, and had the weatherboard building lifted and placed on a low-loader.

 In the early hours of the morning the former house of worship was moved by truck to its current home at Bulli.
 It was the second time the historic church had been shifted.